0xOvid/BotR_ClimbingCompetition/README.md

 - fixed the number of slings in dropdown by doing some hacky js to remove them from the front end
 - get username in export
 - fixed number of slings missing last item, likely due to the face that we are removing "1" with js ... dont know ask thomas

+2025-05-09 - test
+- Create a start competition state where databases cannot be deleted and only when in this mode or testing user ids can be updated
+- opdater tekst på login page
+- måske gør så tables ikke bliver slettet men bare bliver markeret som deleted a.k.a. implementer soft delete i databasen

+2025-06-26
+- added stress testing w. k6
+- reworked entire ui to look nicer with beercss

+2025-08-08
+- Can now add new routes while running without deleting stuffs
+- Can now update routes
+- Can write content, login and content pages
+- Can now create and update content of rules and welcome message from admin dashboard
+- Modals for user routes now shows when an error arose
+- add cancle to edit routes
+- add delete to edit routes
+- log page added

 # Credits
 Mark for making everything